The Difference Between a Knowledge Base and a Knowledge Path

 The process has three steps:

-• Validate the sequence: A domain expert walks the proposed reading order and confirms the prerequisites are correct — that the sequence reflects how the knowledge actually works, not just how the documentation is organized.
+- Validate the sequence: A domain expert walks the proposed reading order and confirms the prerequisites are correct — that the sequence reflects how the knowledge actually works, not just how the documentation happens to be organized.

 The output is not a new document.
 It is a view of the existing documentation, ordered by dependency.
 The knowledge base stays as it is.
 The knowledge path is layered on top of it.